A Brief History Egg Tarts, From Portuguese Monks to Hong Kong Hipsters

 That creamy filling.
 That flaky crust.
 The way it’s so easy — too easy — to eat five in one sitting.
 The Chinese egg tart.

-We love this mildly sweet treat, and while every day is dan tat day to us, World Egg Day this Friday gives us even more reason to celebrate.
+We love this mildly sweet treat, and while every day is dan tat day to us, World Egg Day today (and every second Friday of October) gives us even more reason to celebrate.
 Savor these eight things you might know about one of our favorite Asian desserts.

 It has English and Portuguese origins